docker/compose/docs/django.md

       links:
         - db

-See the [`docker-compose.yml` reference](yml.html) for more information on how it works.
+See the [`docker-compose.yml` reference](yml.html) for more information on how this file works.

+### Build the project

-We can now start a Django project using `docker-compose run`:
+You can now start a Django project with `docker-compose run`:

     $ docker-compose run web django-admin.py startproject composeexample .

 First, Compose will build an image for the `web` service using the `Dockerfile`.
-It will then run `django-admin.py startproject composeexample .` inside a container using that image.
+It will then run `django-admin.py startproject composeexample .` inside a container built using that image.

 This will generate a Django app inside the current directory:

     $ ls
     Dockerfile       docker-compose.yml          composeexample       manage.py        requirements.txt

+### Connect the database

-First thing we need to do is set up the database connection.
+Now you need to set up the database connection.
 Replace the `DATABASES = ...` definition in `composeexample/settings.py` to read:

     DATABASES = {
         'default': {